Frequently Asked Questions

 The Jumpstart Individual Child Grant application (the “Application”) is an online application that a parent/guardian can use to submit a request for funding to Jumpstart on behalf of their child/children.
 The following are a list of participants as they relate to the Application:

-- Parents/Guardians: parents/guardians are able to submit an application through the Jumpstart grant system for funding on behalf of their child/children.
+- Parents/Guardians: parents/guardians apply through the Jumpstart grant system for funding on behalf of their child/children.

-- Jumpstart: A Jumpstart regional manager will review and verify all applications for funding.
-If an application for funding is approved, the approved funding amount will be delivered by Jumpstart to the service organization (as defined below).
+- Jumpstart: A staff member will review and verify all applications for funding.
+If an application for funding is approved, the approved funding amount will be delivered by Jumpstart directly to the service organization (as defined below).

 - Service Organization/Payee: The “Service Organization”, or “Payee”, is the registered business, non-profit, or charitable organization running the sport or physical activity program.